-We believe that the products and technology of the Company that are critical to our future growth, such as our smart glasses, wearable computing and waveguide optics, are still evolving rapidly and accordingly we attempt to strike a balance between longer term strategic initiatives and short-term financial metrics as performance indicators.
-As such, we believe it is important to reward not just financial achievement but progress in our strategic initiatives such as the development of new products and/or technology.
+We believe that the products and technology of the Company and their evolution are critical to our future growth.
+Smart glasses, wearable computing and waveguide optics are still evolving rapidly and accordingly we attempt to strike a balance between longer term strategic initiatives and short-term financial metrics as performance indicators.
+As such, we believe it is important to reward not just financial achievement but progress in our strategic initiatives such as the development of new products and/or technologies.
 As a result, we strive to counterbalance our employee retention objectives and pay-for-performance objectives.
-Historically we believe we have accomplished this by compensating our executives with a combination of base salary, performance bonus awards and long-term equity-based retention compensation.
+Historically, we believe we have accomplished this by compensating our executives with a combination of base salary and performance bonus awards and to a lesser extent long-term equity-based retention compensation.
 In addition, we periodically use benchmarks and peer group comparisons to assist us in determining whether our executive compensation is appropriate in light of our compensation objectives and philosophy.
 We currently have no pre-established policy for the allocation between either cash or non-cash compensation but we do emphasize long term results over annual achievements.